pokergeist/Sip-n-Puff_example/README.md

 [ATMakers.org](http://www.ATMakers.org) and the "ATMakers - Makers and Users" Facebook group.

+Please see the videos linked to in the Summary box on this Thingiverse [post](https://www.thingiverse.com/thing:3458117).

 ## Remarks

-The Sip-n-Puff.ino code is heavily commented.
+The Sip-n-Puff.ino [code](Sip-n-Puff/Sip-n-Puff.ino) is heavily commented.
 Start there.

 ## Status